footballhead/footballhead-kb/source/3d-graphics.rst

 Vulkan also has binary semaphores which control GPU dependencies between commands within a command buffer, and fences for more explicit CPU-GPU synchronization.
 You'll likely see these more in tutorials since timeline semaphores were an extension until Vulkan 1.2 (in 2020).

+Signaling Fences/shared events is done explicitly by function calls on the commnd queue.
+In Vulkan, timeline semaphores are included as part of VkSubmitInfo.

 Graphics vs Compute
 -------------------